iCepa/tun2tor/README.md

 ## Notes from/to Alex

 - You need to pull in your own LWIP git checkout in the lwip directory of the root of the repository.
+- When starting Instruments.app on macOS make sure you BOTH trace the Tor process and the application you use for testing the Tun interface with.
+You can add both processes in a single trace, but it is useful to have them side-by-side.